Staunton Gambit

-Although the Staunton Gambit was once a feared weapon for White, it is rarely played today, since theory has shown how to neutralise it, and White scores only about 50 percent.
+Black can avoid the Staunton Gambit by playing 1...e6 before f5.
+The drawback of this move order is that it allows White to transpose to the French Defence on move 2 (an opening that normally starts with 1. e4), in which case playing the Dutch is no longer an option.

 The ECO codes for Staunton Gambit are A82 and A83.
+Although the Staunton Gambit was once a feared weapon for White, it is rarely played today, since defensive techniques have been developed to neutralise it, and White scores only about 50 percent.

-Gambit accepted
+Staunton Gambit Accepted: 2...fxe4

 After 2...fxe4, play usually proceeds 3.Nc3 Nf6.

 Main line: 4.Bg5

 The main line runs 4.Bg5, first played by Howard Staunton against Bernhard Horwitz in London, 1846.